scottcrowley/dev_notes/Vue.js/Vue 2 Notes.md

             <div v-theme:column="'wide'"></div>
             ```
             Notice the single quotes around `'wide'` and `'narrow'`.
+* ### Adding and Deleting Properties on Arrays and Objects
+    * Vue does not have a way to know when array or object values are updated.
+You have to use special methods to accomplish any modifications to those entries, within a component.
+See more details at https://012.vuejs.org/guide/best-practices.html#Adding_and_Deleting_Properties
+        * Objects
+            * `this.$add(object, index, value)` is used to add a new value at the given index.
+            * `this.$set(object, index, value)` is used to update an existing value at the given index.
+            * `this.$delete(object, index, value)` is used to remove an item at the given index.
+        * Arrays
+            * `this.$get(array, index)` is used to get the value at the given index.
+            * `this.$add(array, index, value)` is used to add a new value at the given index.
+            * `this.$set(array, index, value)` is used to update an existing value at the given index.
+            * `this.$delete(array, index, value)` is used to remove an item at the given index.
 * ### Axios:
     * Axios uses javascript promises.
 See section on promise
     * Allows you to use the `then` and `catch` methods after making an Axios request to a given endpoint